graphql-java/java-dataloader/README.md

 This library was originally written for use within a [VertX world](http://vertx.io/) and it used the vertx-core `Future` classes to implement itself.
-All the heavy lifting has been done by this project : [vertx-dataloader](https://github.com/engagingspaces/vertx-dataloader) including the extensive testing.
+All the heavy lifting has been done by this project : [vertx-dataloader](https://github.com/engagingspaces/vertx-dataloader) including the extensive testing (which itself came from Facebook).

 This particular port was done to reduce the dependency on Vertx and to write a pure Java 8 implementation with no dependencies and also to use the more normative Java CompletableFuture.

 [vertx-core](http://vertx.io/docs/vertx-core/java/) is not a lightweight library by any means so having a pure Java 8 implementation is very desirable.

 This library is entirely inspired by the great works of [Lee Byron](https://github.com/leebyron) and